thottiamrp/modernweb-2019dec9/Labs/Ch06-ClientAPIs/1scripts/README.md

 1. Add another set of script tags inside of the `<head>`

-1. Inside, use console.log to print out Hello World.
+1. Inside, use console.log to print out Hello Universe.

+//BONUS
 1. Use document.write to display an h1 element with the text Welcome to class and a p saying Check the console.